 Why sync?
 Because with the click of a few buttons and about 30 seconds of your time, you’re able to have all your plans and data in your personal calendar and vice versa.
 This is a whole lot easier than taking a different approach and creating a Gantt chart in your Outlook Calendar.
 Make it easier on yourself and skip the lengthy how-to.

-Great for remote work
+Great for remote and hybrid work

 Keeps everyone (even the technologically challenged) up to date